 Your return voyage is far from lonely.
 While crossing the Drake, you’re again greeted by the vast array of seabirds remembered from the passage south.
 But they seem a little more familiar to you now, and you to them.

 Every adventure, no matter how grand, must eventually come to an end.
-It’s now time to disembark in Ushuaia, but with memories that will accompany you wherever your next adventure lies.
-Please book your return flight departing afternoon.
-We will disembark around 8 am this morning.
-After disembarkation, we’ll have a bus transfer from the port to the Ushuaia Airport.
-Otherwise, you can take a taxi.
-The airport is 5 minutes away.
+It’s now time to disembark in Ushuaia, but with memories that will accompany you wherever your next adventure lies In Ushuaia we will arrange a bus transfer from the pier to the airport.
+The bus leaves between 08.30 and 09.00 hrs.
+Passengers return flight should depart out of Ushuaia after 12:00hrs.
+You will most likely fly via EZE (Buenos Aires) back to your home country.

 PLEASE NOTE: